 The library focuses on providing supportive services and program collaboration for the entire SOIS community: Kindergarten through Grade 12 for OIS and Grade 7 - 12 for SIS.
-Our library staff provide a wide variety of print and digital resources that are appropriate for the range of age and language abilities of our students, mindful of our multicultural population, and support the IB curriculum that is taught in our classrooms.
-The available literature are integral to active, authentic life-long learning and inquiry.
-With a print collection of over 20,000 English language titles and 40,000 Japanese titles plus e-book titles and a large variety of digital subscriptions provide our community with an abundance of choice for both academic and pleasure reading.
-The library is a changing and dynamic place and is an intrinsic part of the busy daily life of our SOIS community.
+With a print collection of approximately 20,000 English language titles and 40,000 Japanese titles plus ebook titles and a large variety of digital subscriptions provide our community with an abundance of choice for both academic and pleasure reading, and has been selected with our diverse population in mind.
+The idea of the library is to be INCLUSIVE, DIVERSE, EQUITABLE and ACCESSIBLE!